Relic density and PAMELA events in a heavy wino dark matter model with Sommerfeld effect: Comparison with PAMELA and Fermi-LAT data

 The primary-electrons spectral index $\delta_e=2.5$ is chosen to fit the Fermi $(e^{+} + e^{-})$ data.
 The primary proton flux $N_p$ and electron flux $N_e$ are also fixed by fitting with the $(e^+ + e^-)$ and $B/C$ observations.
 This set of parameters fixes the background $\bar p/p$, $e^{-}+e^{+}$ and the $\gamma$-ray photon.
 In Fig.\ref{fermi-electron} we show the $(e^+ + e^-)$ signal from the $3.98$ TeV wino DM model with observations from Fermi-LAT \cite{FermiLat-electron1, FermiLat-electron2}.

 With the parameters for the background thus fixed we vary the boost factor trying to get a fit for the $(e^+/(e^+ + e^-)$ data while at the same time being consistent with the $\bar p/p$ data.
-We find that the boost factor $S=10^4$ gives a good fit to the PAMELA positron data with a $\chi^2/d.o.f= 1.03$ while being consistent with the PAMELA anti-proton data (with $\chi^2/d.o.f=1.68$).
+We find that the boost factor $S=10^4$ gives a good fit to the PAMELA positron data with a $\chi^2/d.o.f= 1.03$ while being consistent with the PAMELA antiproton data (with $\chi^2/d.o.f=1.68$).
+The large DM mass helps to ameliorate the discrepancy with the PAMELA antiproton data by pushing up the predicted peak to still higher energies.

 The total flux of positrons and antiprotons from the background as above plus the DM signal taken from GALPROP is shown in Fig~\ref{pos} and Fig~\ref{pbar} respectively.